hasif5/post-date-editor/README.md

 2. Go to WordPress admin panel > Plugins > Add New
 3. Click on "Upload Plugin" and choose the downloaded zip file
 4. Click "Install Now" and then "Activate"
+5. Go to Tools > Post Date Editor to use the interface

 ## Usage